Skip to content

 Who can be Referred?

-Anyone from 0 – 25 years can be referred.
+Anyone from 0 – 21 years can be referred.
 Prior to referrals being processed we will discuss the individual’s needs to ascertain if we are able to help.
-A referral form and a questionnaire will be sent for completion prior to an initial appointment.
-These must be completed prior to the initial assessment.
+A referral form and a questionnaire/s will be sent for completion prior to an initial appointment.
+These must be completed prior to your first session..

 Teenagers